Backward asymptotics in S-unimodal maps

 \subsection{Forward limits.}

-While the focus of this article is on backward limits, for completeness we include also the following result about the relation between the forward limit of a point and its position. \begin{theorem}[{\bf $\bm\omega$-limits of S-unimodal maps.}] Assume that $f$ satisfies (A) and let $x\in U_k$.
-Then $\omega_f(x)\subset N_i$ for some unique $i\geq k$. \end{theorem} \begin{proof} By the Chain-Recurrent Spectral Theorem, we know the following: \begin{enumerate} \item Trapping regions are nested one into the other and are all forward invariant; \item $N_j\subset\Jall(N_k)$ for all $j>k$; \item $N_j\cap\Jall(N_k)=\emptyset$ for all $j\leq k$; \item $N_k\cap\overline{\Jall(N_k)}$ is a single periodic orbit. \end{enumerate} Hence, the $\omega$-limit set of any $x$ which lies into $U_k$ must be contained in one of the nodes $N_i$ for some $i=k,\dots,p$. \end{proof} In particular, this means that the set of possible outcomes for $\omega_f(x)$ is a locally constant monotonically decreasing function of the distance of $x$ from the critical point $c$. \begin{remark} By Theorem~\ref{thm:oR}, $\omega(x)$ must be either a cycle or a Cantor set or an interval cycle.
+While the focus of this article is on backward limits, for completeness we include also the following result about the relation between the forward limit of a point and its position. \begin{thm}[{\bf $\bm\omega$-limits of S-unimodal maps.}] Assume that $f$ satisfies (A) and let $x\in U_k$.
+Then $\omega_f(x)\subset N_i$ for some unique $i\geq k$. \end{thm} \begin{proof}\ By the Chain-Recurrent Spectral Theorem, we know the following: \begin{enumerate} \item Trapping regions are nested one into the other and are all forward invariant; \item $N_j\subset\Jall(N_k)$ for all $j>k$; \item $N_j\cap\Jall(N_k)=\emptyset$ for all $j\leq k$; \item $N_k\cap\overline{\Jall(N_k)}$ is a single periodic orbit. \end{enumerate} Hence, the $\omega$-limit set of any $x$ which lies into $U_k$ must be contained in one of the nodes $N_i$ for some $i=k,\dots,p$. \end{proof} In particular, this means that the set of possible outcomes for $\omega_f(x)$ is a locally constant monotonically decreasing function of the distance of $x$ from the critical point $c$. \begin{rmk} By Theorem~\ref{thm:oR}, $\omega(x)$ must be either a cycle or a Cantor set or an interval cycle.
 Moreover, for Lebesgue-almost all $x$, $\omega(x)=N_p$~\cite{Guc79,Guc87}.
-Since all other nodes are repelling, it is impossible for a trajectory to be asymptotic to them.
-Hence, when $\omega(x)\subset N_i$ for $i\neq p$, it means that there is a forward trajectory starting at $x$ that actually falls on $N_i$ in a finite number of iterations, namely such $x$ must belong to a backward trajectory from some point in $N_i$. \end{remark} We turn now to the main goal of this article, which is studying the possible $s\alpha$-limits of a point depending on its level, namely depending on which $U_k$ set it belongs to.
+Since all other nodes are repelling, \blue when $\omega(x)\subset N_i$ for some $i\neq p$ the only possibility is that \black there is a forward trajectory starting at $x$ that actually falls on $N_i$ in a finite number of iterations.
+Equivalently, such $x$ must belong to a backward trajectory from some point in $N_i$. \end{rmk} We turn now to the main goal of this article, which is studying the possible $s\alpha$-limits of a point depending on its level, namely depending on which $U_k$ set it belongs to.
 Following Conley's observation that points either belong to some node or are gradient-like, we discuss separately these two cases.
 All these partial results will be finally summarized in Thm.~\ref{thm:main} (Sec.~\ref{sec:main}).